ballerina-platform/module-ballerina-websubhub/docs/spec/spec.md

 ### 2.1.
 Listener

-The `websubhub:Listener` will opens the given port and attaches the provided `websubhub:Service` object to the given service-path.
-We can initialize a `websubhub:Listener` either by providing a port with listener configurations or by providing an `http:Listener`.
+The `websubhub:Listener` opens the given port and attaches the provided `websubhub:Service` object to the given service-path. `websubhub:Listener` can be initialized either by providing a port with listener configurations or by providing an `http:Listener`.

 #### 2.1.1.
-Listener Configuration
+Configuration

 When initializing a `websubhub:Listener`, developer could pass `websubhub:ListenerConfiguration`.
 ```ballerina